cschanhniem/hocthayminhtue/plan-tracking.md

 - [2024-06-09] Completed creation of all Tập Đế component pages (Tham ái, Chấp thủ) and Diệt Đế component pages (Giải thoát khổ, Đoạn tận ái) as per site-improvement-checklist.md
 - [2024-06-09] Completed creation of all Khổ Đế component pages (Cầu không được, Thương yêu xa lìa, Oán ghét gặp nhau) as per site-improvement-checklist.md
 - [2024-06-09] Verified and marked all Định Components (Sơ thiền, Nhị thiền, Tam thiền, Tứ thiền) and Tuệ Components (Minh sát, Trí tuệ, Giác ngộ) as completed in the site-improvement-checklist.md

+## [2023-10-22] Created Interactive Concept Map

+Added a new feature to the site: an interactive concept map for visualizing the relationships between Buddhist concepts.
+The implementation includes:

+1. Created a new page at `/interactive-concept-map/` showing a D3.js force-directed graph visualization
+2. Implemented comprehensive data structure in `concept-relationships.js` defining relationships between concepts
+3. Created JSON data files for frontend use
+4. Added CSS styling for the interactive visualization
+5. Added zoom, filter, and highlighting functionality
+6. Updated navigation to include the new feature

+This interactive visualization helps users better understand:
+- How core Buddhist teachings are interconnected
+- The hierarchical relationships between concepts
+- Opposing and complementary concepts
+- Pathways of practice progression

+The most significant relationships visualized include:
+- Four Noble Truths connections to Eightfold Path
+- Three Trainings (Sila, Samadhi, Panna) structure
+- Mindfulness practices and Awakening Factors
+- Hindrances and their antidotes

+## [2024-07-05] Enhanced Interactive Concept Map Implementation

+Improved the interactive concept map visualization by:

+1. Implemented proper data flow between Eleventy and the visualization:
+   - Created conceptRelationships.js in the _data directory to make relationship data available to templates
+   - Added JSON versions of the data for frontend use
+   - Set up proper passthrough copying in Eleventy configuration

+2. Enhanced data integration:
+   - Simplified concept-data-script.njk partial to reliably load data
+   - Added support for all components including "Trạo cử hối quá" (Restlessness and Remorse) in the visualization
+   - Ensured proper relationship data is available for all concepts

+3. Fixed data flow issues:
+   - Added proper JSON data file creation
+   - Updated build system to copy files correctly
+   - Ensured consistent data structure between JSON and JS formats

+This enhancement ensures all newly created concept pages are properly displayed in the interactive visualization, including proper relationships between concepts like "Trạo cử hối quá" (Restlessness and Remorse) and its antidote "Định Giác Chi" (Concentration Awakening Factor).